Toll Free:

 • Azure DevOps Migration Tools: Migrate assignments, version control, builds, release pipelines, packages, and more.

-• Manual import/export – For small datasets, use import/export to move configurations.
+• Manual Import/Export: For small datasets, use import/export to move configurations.

 Migrations should be extensively tested to ensure that the data, revision history, attachments, and links are all correct.
 Rinse systems with temporary data used during the transition after transfer.

-Manage extensions and integrations.
+Manage Extensions and Integrations

 What changes to our prior extensions and third-party integrations if we switch to Azure DevOps Services?

-• Audit integrations – List all of the extensions and tools that are integrated with your on-premises Azure DevOps Server.
+• Audit Integrations: List all of the extensions and tools that are integrated with your on-premises Azure DevOps Server.
+Check an extra period of connectivity with Azure DevOps Server and whether reinstallation is required.

-• Time migration: Plan to transfer third-party tools concurrently with Azure DevOps conversion.
+• Time Migration: Plan to transfer third-party tools concurrently with Azure DevOps conversion.

+Document all integrations to streamline switching them to Azure DevOps Server.
+Temporarily disable unwanted connections pre-migration.
 Azure Cloud Migration Services enable you to migrate databases, virtual machines, web apps, and more to the Azure platform.

 Securing Access and Compliance